 While your Committee generally agrees with the State Procurement Code's position that exemptions from the State Public Procurement Code should be limited, nonetheless, given the special difficulties that procurement presents for the KIRC, your Committee believes that an exemption for a limited time period is warranted.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2631, H.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2676, H.D.
 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2631, H.D.
+No. 2676, H.D.
 1, S.D.
-1, and be referred to your Committee on Commerce, Consumer Protection, and Health.
+1, and be placed on the calendar for Third Reading.